dspace-group/dscom/README.md

 It supports the following features:

 - Convert an assembly to a type library
+  - Optionally embed the generated type library into the converted assembly
 - Convert a type library to `YAML` file
 - Register a type library
 - Unregister a type library
+- Embeds a type library into an existing assembly

 ### Installation